Vis4Sense/student-projects/instructions/software.md

 - ~~You don't need to use GitHub Project, but **some form of project planning and progress tracking is essential**.~~

 ## Project planning and management
-- For 25-26, the plan is to trial replacing GitHub Issues and Projects with MS Planner in Teams
+- For 25-26, the plan is to trial replacing [GitHub Issues and Projects](https://github.com/features/issues) with [MS Planner](https://planner.cloud.microsoft) in Teams
-- This is potentially easier than GitHub Issues and Projects
+- This is potentially easier than GitHub Issues and Projects.
-- Will be used for meeting notes as well as mentioned earlier
+- Will be used for meeting notes as well as mentioned earlier.
+- You can still use Issues and Projects for example for more complex coding issues.

 # Code editor (IDE):
 Recommended: Visual Studio Code https://code.visualstudio.com/.